 Branding is everything, especially in IT Business.
 Your domain could be the name of the next big start-up or brand.
-Companies and business owners are always willing to pay a handsome amount for the brand names related to their business.
+Companies and business owners are always willing to pay a handsome amount for the brand names (Million Dollar Domain Names) related to their business.
 In this world of internet, people create Website and then sell them for money, it is also called “Website Flipping”.
 Domain selling business is not as old as the origin of websites.
-There is a lot of money in Website Flipping and Domain Flipping and some people really make good money in this business.
+There is a lot of money in Website Flipping or Domain Flipping and some people really make good money in this business.

 Keep reading to know more about this business little closely, you will find some unbelievable deals from the past.
 We have collected a detailed list and you will be surprised to see the 30 Most Expensive Domain Names (Million Dollar Domain Names) Ever Sold.

 According to George Kirikos, in June 2005, Vegas.com, LLC (A destination-specific Online Travel Agency) paid $12 million dollars cash to purchase the domain LasVegas.com.